 Each campus requires a minimum of forty-eight (48) units of general education, of which nine (9) units MUST be earned in the upper division at the campus granting the baccalaureate degree.
 Crafton Hills College may certify that a student has satisfied thirty-nine (39) units of general education which should be and normally are completed in the lower division.
 Not more than thirty (30) units may be applied for areas B through D, and a course may fulfill only one requirement.

-Listed below are the courses and patterns that will satisfy the lower division general education requirements at any of the California State Universities and Colleges:
+Listed below is the pattern for the lower division general education requirements at any of the California State Universities and Colleges.
+A specific course list and outline are available in the Counseling Center.

 A. COMMUNICATION/CRITICAL THINKING